maoosi/jquery.timeliny/README.md

 **Including files:**

 The following example includes files located into the dist folder.
-We recommend to use the minified version.
+Using the minified files is recommended.

 ```html
 <!-- Before closing your <head> tag -->